Search results for:

 cat /var/log/mysqld.log | grep 'temporary password'

-Copy or make note of the default password, and execute this next:
+Copy or make a note of the default password, and execute this next: